UAMediaProd/LMP-JIRA/README.md

-# LMP JIRA REST Server
+# Media Hub REST Server

 Node.js server hosting for the rare API or Server-Side functions we need to use.